csabapalfi/robust-javascript/README.md

 The HTML and DOM specs define the main objects that client-side JavaScript is dealing with: nodes, elements and events.
 Fundamental objects include `window` and `document`.

 There are a lot of other specifications that add more APIs to the browser’s JS environment.
-These are usually just called Web APIs.
+These are collectively called [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).

 ## Achieving Robustness